scottgeigel/stoplight.io/netlify/blog-posts/designing-apis-for-microservices.md

 ## Summary

-To recap, designing microservice APIs is as important as designing other APIs, especially if you want to reap the benefits of the microservice architecture.
+To recap, designing microservice APIs is as important as designing other APIs, especially if you want to gain the benefits of the microservice architecture.
 The important considerations are:

 - Don't underestimate the role of API design
 - Design non-chatty interfaces for improved performance